-PMI is insurance for the lender, paid by the homeowner.
+PMI is for the lender, not the homeowner, but the homeowner pays for the insurance.
 It’s the homeowner’s insuring of the lender against its own default.
-Should the homeowner should ever stop paying on its mortgage, the insurance policy get “cashed”, and the bank gets paid for its losses.
+Should the homeowner ever stop paying on its mortgage, the insurance policy gets “cashed”, and the bank gets paid for its losses.

 Ways to Get Rid of PMI

 You are not “stuck” paying PMI for the entirety of the life of the loan, once you can prove that your home has equity (up to 20 percent) you have the right to ask your lender to remove your PMI.
 If you are interested in removing your PMI you can request a home appraisal to verify you have 20 percent equity.

 You also have the right to request that your servicer cancel PMI when you have reached the date when the principal balance of your mortgage is scheduled to fall to 78 percent of the homes’ original value.
 You can find out what that date is on the PMI disclosure form you received when you took on your mortgage.

 Many times the payments can be canceled immediately.

 Lenders are required by law to cancel private mortgage insurance once you pay down the principal to 78% of your acquisition price.
 If you have any questions on PMI or need help with purchasing a home please contact us.